The Fate of Entanglement: Quench protocols

-In the quench protocol, we initialise the system in a pure product state of up and down spins, and let it evolve under the Ising Hamiltonian discussed above with $h=3$.
-We illustrate the initial state in Fig.~\ref{fig:quench_det}.
-This is a planar representation of the icosahedral molecule, where blue sites are initialised in a spin-up state, whereas orange one are initialised in a spin-down state.
-The coloured face represents the 3-spin subsystem for which we compute $\mathcal D$ and $W$ during the time evolution.
+In the quench protocols Ico-1 and Ico-2, we initialize the system in a pure product state of up and down spins in the $\sigma^z$ basis, and let it evolve under the icosahedron Ising Hamiltonian discussed above with $h=3$.
+We illustrate the initial states in Fig.~\ref{fig:quench_det}.
+This is a planar representation of the icosahedral molecule, where blue sites are initialized in a spin-up state, whereas orange one are initialized in a spin-down state.
+The colored face represents the 3-spin subsystem for which we compute various metrics during the time evolution.
+For the Ico-3 protocol, the initial state is the groundstate of the Ising Hamiltonian with $h=0.04$ and it evolves under the Hamiltonian with $h=3$.
+The time-evolution of the geometric entanglement $\mathcal{D}$ for both Ico-2 and Ico-3 quenches is represented in Fig. \ref{fig:quench_2}.
+We have further studied the 4-spin subregion made of two adjacent triangular faces, and were able to certify full separability for $t\geqslant 4$ (Ico-2) and $t\geqslant 1.5$ (Ico-3).